CodingKoopa/yamdi/README.md

 ```
 It is also worth noting that the OpenJDK base image is multiarch, so this should work seamlessly across platforms.

-If using Docker Compose, it may also be desireable to have the server restart if it crashes.
+If using Docker Compose, it may also be desirable to have the server restart if it crashes.
 ```yml
 services:
   yamdi: